lamberta/devkit-doc/api/ui/widget/listview.md

 #### Creating cells

-Cell should only be created in the `getCell` function in the `ListView`.
+Cells should only be created in the `getCell` function in the `ListView`.
 When the `ListView` needs a new cell then this function is called.
 Adding and removing cells not using `getCell` will lead to strange behavior!

 ~~~